10varun17/gradient_descent/README.md

 This is an implementation of gradient descent for linear regression model, including single feature and multiple features.
+In both cases, the parameters are compared with the model trained with sklearn.